-This study set out to explore the relationship between gender and the learning environment in upper secondary school PE by examining whether the student's perception of the learning environment was related to the teachers' gender, the student's gender or the interplay between them.
-For that purpose, the following research questions were formulated: (1) Do students perceive the learning environment in PE differently depending on the PE teacher's gender?
+Gender and the perceived learning environment in upper secondary school physical education research questions were formulated: (1) Do students perceive the learning environment in PE differently depending on the PE teacher's gender?
 (2) Are there inter-sexual differences in the students' perception of the learning environment in PE?
 (3) Is gender-matching advantageous to the students' perceptions of the learning environment in PE?